 She leant across.
 ‘Why’re you reading OWL books?’

 ‘Someone challenged me to make my own spell.’
 Harry caught Hermione’s eye as she looked up.
 ‘Transfiguration.
-Supposedly, I’ve a bit of a gift that I’ve been wasting.’
+And supposedly, I’ve a bit of a gift that I’ve been wasting.’

 ‘What sort of spell?’